BubblePlayzTHEREAL/AnonDrop/README.md

 ## Usage

+### Getting Client ID

+Head to the [AnonDrop Dashboard](https://anondrop.net/dashboard) and click your id in the top left

 ### Uploading a File

 To upload a file, you need to set your `CLIENT_ID` and call the `upload` function: